ElenaShe000/MARCS/README.md

 Further, the gauges oultined the catchment area less then 1000 km2 were excluded to skip off local scale features in the hydrological regime.
 Many studies reccoment also exclude the gauges outlined the catchments with the area more 50000 km2 to being not accounted for the global scale features in the hydrological regime of the rivers considered (Shevnina et. al., 2017; Rozhdestvenskiy, 1986).
 In our study, we also included those gauges since the area of 50 000 km2 (or 200 km x 250 km) which is much smaller than a typical radius of a synoptic-scale cyclone (XXX; XX).

 I have selected 35 gauges located at the European rivers with (a) catchement area more than 1000 km2; (b) do not disturbed by water regulation; (c) with the longest observational time series of a good quality; (d) located in various climate (vegetation) zones.
 Figure at the attachement shows the location of the gauges colored according to the sources offered the metadata: the GRDC climate stations (red dots); the dataset collection by Gunmunsson et al., 2018 (blue dots) and the RArctic dataset (orange dots) were used used.
 In each dataset, the metadata includes the river name, station name, altitude, catchemnt area, date of start/end of series, the length, overview on the quality control and national indentification.
+Fig. XX Hydrological network

 The hydrological sites mostly located in two climate zones (C and D according to Beck et al., 2018).
 The list of the stations includes 13 gauges located in Russia, 3 gauges in Norway, 2 gauges in Finalnd, Sweden, Estonia, Germany, France, GB, and 1 gauges in NL, Iceland, Belorus, Czech, Romania, Slovakia and Lithuania.
 There no any time series longer then 39 years were found in Italy, Spain, Portugal ang Greek.